ahmdtaha/conference_notes/previous_conferences.md

 * AVA: A Large-Scale Database for Aesthetic Visual Analysis **#cvpr2012**
 * Measuring the objectness of image windows **#pami2012**
 * INbreast: Toward a Full-field Digital Mammographic Database **#nlm2012**

+* DEAP: A Database for Emotion Analysis using Physiological Signals `Affective Computing` `2012` `UK`
+	> A new dataset that records signals from respiration amplitude, skin temperature, electrocardiogram, blood volume by plethysmograph, electromyograms of Zygomaticus and Trapezius muscles, and electrooculogram (EOG).
+The paper's objective is to predict user's emotions while watching one-minute videos through the recorded physiological signals.

 * Unbiased Look at Dataset Bias **#cvpr2011**
 * The Power of Comparative Reasoning -- `PI_Reading_Grp` **#iccv2011**
 * On random weights and unsupervised feature learning **#icml2011**